-Those students following the 3+ option, will supplement their studies by taking either Pre-U (Global Perspectives), Core Maths or Gold Crest Award.
+In order to facilitate those following the 3+ option, they will supplement their A Level studies by taking either Core Mathematics or another qualification such as CREST Gold Award.
 These courses have been carefully selected to compliment applications to universities or apprenticeships and will be completed during your first year of Sixth Form.

 You will have 10 periods per fortnight (equating to 8 hours of learning) in each A Level subject, which are taught by specialist teachers.
+Alongside this, you will have two directed study periods per subject, where you will complete extension and development tasks set by your teachers.
 Lessons are fast-paced, rigorous and encourage students to investigate, analyse and challenge everything they learn.
-This is supplemented with homework tasks and regular tests and assessments to enable your progress to be monitored carefully.
+This is supplemented with study periods, homework tasks and regular tests and assessments to enable your progress to be monitored carefully.
 Your tutor will meet with you individually 4 times per year to support you through your time at Bournemouth School Sixth Form.
 Where needed, further support is available through our Sixth Form pastoral team.

 We offer a wide range of A level courses and further information on the subjects offered, the course content and entry requirements can be viewed in A level subjects.

 Through our induction processes, we ensure that every student joining our Sixth Form has the opportunity to access independent advice and guidance, alongside advice from school staff.
 We feel it important to invest time and care in the selection of the right courses, so that the student’s programme of study fits both their ability and their aspirations.